karimmtarek/Career-Timeline/README.md

 Once you make sure your Middleman is installed and you can preview `index.html.erb` in the browser at: `http://localhost:4567/`, now if you like the layout and you think its going  to workout for your content you can open `data/career_timeline.yml` and start replacing the content with your content.

 ## Help
-If you need any help please post your question [there](http://forum.middlemanapp.com), I'll try to get back to you ASAP.
+If you need any help please post your question [there](https://github.com/karimmtarek/Career-Timeline/issues), as and issue I'll try to get back to you ASAP.

 ## License